Back in the days before antibiotics there were many treatments that worked for bacterial and other infections; most have been forgotten.

-Factually, there are very few contraindications for UVBI and unsuitable patients are easily screened out: porphyria, hereditary metabolic disorders such as phenylketonuria, exeroderma pigmentosum, acute photodermatitis, and a hypersensitivity to sunlight or other forms of ultraviolet light are not suitable for UVBI.
+There are very few reasons to not try UVBI and unsuitable patients are easily screened out.
+People with porphyria, hereditary metabolic disorders such as phenylketonuria, exeroderma pigmentosum, acute photodermatitis, or a hypersensitivity to sunlight or other forms of ultraviolet light aren’t suitable for UVBI.

 On September 11, 1928 Emmet K. Knott patented his device as a “Means for Treating Bloodstream Infections” and later he received another patent, in 1943, which was slightly different.

 This is very fortunate for us today because the machine received an FDA “grandfather” status as a device that was sold and distributed in interstate commerce prior to 1976.

 UVBI treatment procedure